-During divorce, things can get bitter, nasty, and downright mean.
+During a divorce, things get bitter, nasty, and downright mean.
 There may be hurt feelings, lingering resentments, and all kinds of acrimony.
-When there are minor children and custody battles involved, the situation can become even more heated and intense.
+Too often, kids get caught in the middle.

 In 1981, Congress initiated the Parental Kidnapping Prevention Act with a similar goal in mind.
 For all intents and purposes, the PKPA was an update to the UCCJA.

 In the event that the court is unable to definitively name a home state, one where the child and the parties involved have significant connections is the next option.
-This can include having relatives in a particular place, or having lived there before and still maintaining links like a doctor or daycare in the area.
+This can include having relatives in a particular place, or having lived there before and still maintaining links, like a doctor or daycare in the area.

 Finally, if there are no other options, if no other home state can be determined, the presence of the child in a particular state may be grounds for jurisdiction.
 Simply, if there is no other way to establish dominion, being there may be enough.